Shubham-Dhakan/Data-Driven-Testing-Framework/README.md

 # Data-Driven-Testing-Framework
-1) Ddt - Is jar file which showcases the example of DATA DRIVER TESTING WITH Data1.xlsx file
+1) ReadingExcelFile - Example of how to read data from file and showcases the example of DATA DRIVER TESTING WITH Data1.xlsx file
-2) Ddt2 - Is jar file which showcases the example of DATA DRIVER TESTING WITH Data2.xlsx file
+2) ReadingExcelFile2 - Example of how to read data from Excel file and showcases the example of DATA DRIVER TESTING WITH Data2.xlsx file